The Hollow Men: Theme and context

 The Hollow Men follows the otherworldly journey of the spiritually dead.
-These "hollow men" have the realization, humility, and acknowledgement of their guilt and their status as broken, lost souls.
-Their shame is seen in lines like "[...] eyes I dare not meet in dreams [...]" calling themselves "[...] sightless [...]" and that that "[...] [death is] the only hope of empty men [...]".
+These "hollow men" have the realisation, humility, and acknowledgement of their guilt and their status as broken, lost souls.
+Their shame is seen in lines like "[...] eyes I dare not meet in dreams [...]" calling themselves "[...] sightless [...]" and that "[...] [death is] the only hope of empty men [...]".
 The "hollow men" fail to transform their motions into actions, conception to creation, desire to fulfillment.
 This awareness of the split between thought and action coupled with their awareness of "death's various kingdoms" and acute diagnosis of their hollowness, makes it hard for them to go forward and break through their spiritual sterility.
 Eliot invokes imagery from the Inferno, specifically the third and fourth cantos of the Inferno which describes Limbo, the first circle of Hell – showing man in his inability to cross into Hell itself or to even beg redemption, unable to speak with God.
 He states that the hollow men "[...] grope together and avoid speech, gathered on this beach of the tumid river [...]", and Dante states that at the Gates of Hell, people who did neither good nor evil in their lives have to gather quietly by a river where Charon cannot ferry them across.
 This is the punishment for those in Limbo according to Dante, people who "[...] lived without infamy or praise [...]"
 They did not put any good or evil into the world, making them out to be 'hollow' people who can only watch others move on into the afterlife.
 Eliot reprises this moment in his poem as the hollow men watch "[...] those who have crossed with direct eyes, to death's other kingdom [...]".
 Eliot describes how they wish to be seen "[...] not as lost/Violent souls, but only/As the hollow men/The stuffed men [...]".

 As the poem enters section five, there is a complete breakdown of language.
-The Lord's Prayer and what appears to be a lyric change of "Here We Go Round the Mulberry Bush" are written while this devolution of style ends with the final stanza, maybe the most quoted of Eliot's poetry:
+The Lord's Prayer and what appears to be a lyric change of "Here We Go Round the Mulberry Bush" are written until this devolution of style ends with the final stanza, maybe the most quoted of Eliot's poetry:

 When asked in 1958 if he would write these lines again, Eliot said he would not.
 According to Henry Hewes: "One reason is that while the association of the H-bomb is irrelevant to it, it would today come to everyone's mind.
 Another is that he is not sure the world will end with either.
 People whose houses were bombed have told him they don't remember hearing anything."
+Mort Sahl (circa 1962) paraphrased the lines as an ironic commentary on modern marriage: "This is the way her world ends, not with a whim but with a banker".